 TV with UK freesat box (showing English programmes) and a dvd player

-Begonia has a ground floor bedroom with king size bed, dressing table and french windows leading to the pool area.
+Begonia has a ground floor bedroom with king size bed, dressing table and French windows leading to the pool area.

 There is a first floor double bedroom with en suite toilet and washbasin and a twin bedroom with toybox, accessed via the double bedroom.

-Fans in bedrooms and hairdryer provided.
+Fans in all bedrooms and a hairdryer is provided.

 Begonia has a ground floor shower room and separate toilet with an upper floor en suite toilet and washbasin with the double bedroom.

 Begonia has an open fire.